tilde-nlp/fnlu/README.md

 - The training script file MergeFaiss.py that is designed for merging multiple vector stores.
 The 'vec_stores' argument references a file containing the names of vector stores to merge, while the 'out_model' argument specifies the name of the merged vector store.

 ## Product prototype

+The product prototype developed in this project comprises two components.
+Firstly, there is an example implementation demonstrating how federated learning can be incorporated into Rasa bot software (https://rasa.com).
+This example provides guidance on integrating federated learning into the original Rasa source code, and a similar approach can be employed for integration into other software products based on Rasa technology, such as [Bürokratt](https://www.kratid.ee/en/burokratt).

+Additionally, there are also setup instructions detailing how to set up the federated NLU system with one central site and multiple remote sites.
+These instructions serve as a comprehensive guide for configuring and deploying the system in a distributed environment.

 The product prototype implemented in this project is organized within the following folders:

 ### rasa